-This completely free event begins on Saturday afternoon at 1:00 pm and includes a special Saturday evening performance at 7:30 pm.
-The music begins on Sunday at 1pm.
+This completely free event begins on Friday evening at 7:00 with a stunning multi-media performance with original music by Daniel Kelly; music begins Saturday at 1:00 p.m. and includes a special Saturday evening performance at 7:00 pm.
+The music begins again on Sunday at 1pm.

 Pack a picnic lunch, bring a blanket or folding chair, and kick back and enjoy the wonderful music these talented performers create.